-- (145) All Chinese companies in the sample operated a production to order system and therefore their stocks were of finished goods awaiting despatch.
+- (146) All Chinese companies in the sample operated a production to order system and therefore their stocks were of finished goods awaiting despatch.
 The production to order system is used because the footwear sector has to adapt to new fashions each season based on orders from customers and cannot use sales from stocks.
-Therefore, as companies had no real stocks, that element could not be considered as a meaningful indicator for the analysis of likelihood of continuation of dumping. - (146) The investigation established that unused capacities of all 58 cooperating Chinese companies accounted for about 9% of their total production capacity of footwear.
+Therefore, as companies had no real stocks, that element could not be considered as a meaningful indicator for the analysis of likelihood of continuation of dumping. - (147) The investigation established that unused capacities of all 58 cooperating Chinese companies accounted for about 9 % of their total production capacity of footwear.
 This quantity would correspond to 14.5 million pairs for the 58 co-operators or around 65 million pairs for all exporting producers.
-The latter figure is around 10% of total Community consumption (as defined in recital (197)). - (147) The likely use of this spare capacity was analysed.
-Given the aforementioned differences between the price levels in the Community, on the Chinese domestic market and in third countries, Chinese companies are likely to have an incentive to use spare capacity for exports to the Community.
-Another factor, which makes the EU market attractive for the Chinese exporters, is its size. - (148) Furthermore, it should be pointed out that the existing assembly lines can be used to produce other kinds of footwear such as STAF and shoes with textile uppers as well as the product concerned.
+The latter figure is around 10 % of total Union consumption (as given in table 3).

+- (148) The likely use of this spare capacity was analysed.
+Given the aforementioned differences between the price levels in the Union, on the Chinese domestic market and in third countries, Chinese companies are likely to have an incentive to use spare capacity for exports to the Union.
+Another factor, which makes the Union market attractive for the Chinese exporters, is its size. - (149) Furthermore, it should be pointed out that the existing assembly lines can be used to produce other kinds of footwear such as STAF and shoes with textile uppers as well as the product concerned.
 The companies sampled and the other co-operators in China produced large quantities of footwear which is not the product concerned.
-The current split between production of the product concerned and other footwear depends on the requirements of consumers and the ordering and sourcing policies of the Community importers.
-However should the measures be repealed the Community importers would surely reassess their sourcing policies and may order a greater proportion of the product concerned from Chinese producers.
-This could result in an increase of the quantities of the product concerned exported to the Community. - 3.6.
-Circumvention and absorption practices - (149) As established by Regulation (EC) No 388/2008, the existing measures covering the PRC were circumvented by consignments through Macao SAR.
+The current split between production of the product concerned and other footwear depends on the requirements of consumers and the ordering and sourcing policies of the Union importers.
+However should the measures be repealed the Union importers would surely reassess their sourcing policies and may order a greater proportion of the product concerned from Chinese producers.
+This could result in an increase of the quantities of the product concerned exported to the Union.

+3.6.
+Circumvention and absorption practices

+(150) As established by Regulation (EC) No 388/2008, the existing measures covering the PRC were circumvented by consignments through Macao SAR.
 Subsequently, measures were extended to consignments of the product concerned assembled in and transhipped through Macao SAR.
-Those circumvention practices demonstrate the attractiveness of the Community market for Chinese exporting producers.
+Those circumvention practices demonstrate the attractiveness of the Union market for Chinese exporting producers.

-- (150) The investigation has shown that should measures be repealed there would be a likelihood of continuation of dumping.
-This conclusion is based on the attractiveness of the Community market in terms of volume as well as on price comparisons between the Community, Chinese and third country markets. - (151) Furthermore, a number of factors including the relative levels of prices, the availability of spare capacities, circumvention and the ability to switch from the production of other footwear to the product concerned provide evidence for a likely increase in imported quantities if measures are repealed.
-On the other hand, other factors such as the world economic crisis and a tendency to switch production to other countries will
+(151) The investigation has shown that should measures be repealed there would be a likelihood of continuation of dumping.
+This conclusion is based on the attractiveness of the Union market in terms of volume as well as on price comparisons between the Union, Chinese and third country markets.

-- inevitably reduce imported quantities to some extent.
-These factors are further analysed in section 5 (Developments following the RIP) below. - (152) It is concluded that imports from the PRC will continue to enter the Community market in large volumes and that such volumes will be sold at low, dumped prices so that there is likelihood of continuation of dumping should the measures be allowed to lapse.
+- (152) Furthermore, a number of factors including the relative levels of prices, the availability of spare capacities, circumvention and the ability to switch from the production of other footwear to the product concerned provide evidence for a likely increase in imported quantities if measures are repealed.
+On the other hand, other factors such as the world economic crisis and a tendency to switch production to other countries will inevitably reduce imported quantities to some extent.
+These factors are further analysed in section 5 (developments following the RIP) below. - (153) It is concluded that imports from the PRC will continue to enter the Union market in large volumes and that such volumes will be sold at low, dumped prices so that there is likelihood of continuation of dumping should the measures be allowed to lapse. - 4.
+DEVELOPMENT OF IMPORTS FROM VIETNAM SHOULD MEASURES BE REPEALED